Brink-Software/AksWorkshop/labs/lab4-configuration/LAB.md

 ## 4. Preventing resource starvation with resource request and limits

-One of the many benefits of containerized applications is that they can run side by side on a machine with less overhead, this does however mean that a container can potentially use up all the machine resources.
+One of the many benefits of containerized applications is that they can run side by side on a machine with less overhead.
+This does however mean that a container can potentially use up all the machine resources.
 To ensure that this does not happen it is a best practice to ensure that you application has resource request and limits in place.

 <!-- markdownlint-disable MD033 -->
 <p>